 Autumn and winter are also the seasons when it comes to hygge, the Danish word for being content and cosy.
 The Danes, however, would say that this untranslatable word means so much more, underpinning an entire cultural attitude to getting through long, dark winters.
 As the evenings draw in, we’ve gathered some of our favourite ideas for slowing down and savouring the best of autumn.

 Slow Activity Ideas this Season: Slowing Down in Autumn

 Make the Most of Autumnal Seasonal Eating

 Late summer and October sees an abundance of colourful produce being picked and stored ready for seasonal recipes.
 Think apples, marrows, blackberries, sloes, squashes, pumpkins and wild mushrooms.
 Autumn is great time for seasonal eating and embracing slow food.
-Keen cooks will see light salads and barbecues start to make way for hearty, warming soups, pies and crumbles.
+Keen cooks will see light salads make way for hearty, warming soups, pies and crumbles.

 More seasonal eating inspiration:

 - What’s in season in October?

 - Our pick of the best seasonal recipe books